tylertitsworth/5th-age-srd/Character-Rules/Feats.md

 #### Adventurer Tier

 You are the rightful owner of a magic item that has been passed down in your family (your religion, your martial tradition) from generation to generation.
-Choose an adventurer-level true magic item from any chakra (with the GM’s approval).
+Choose an adventurer-level true magic item (with the GM’s approval).
 It does not count against your limit of magic items for quirk effects.
 At 5th level, upgrade the item to champion tier, and at 8th level, to epic tier.

 ---